Memory & Mood

 Introduction

-For many, maintaining focus is a daily struggle that affects productivity and overall well-being.
-The prevalence of focus and attention issues is approximately 6.76%, or around roughly 366.33 million, adults globally.
 What causes these challenges with focus?
 One crucial factor is the brain’s neurotransmitters.
 Focus involves the ability to sustain attention on a particular task or goal, while ignoring distractions.
 It is essential for effective work, learning and daily functioning.
 Maintaining focus can be difficult for many people, leading to decreased productivity and increased stress.
 In this blog, we’ll explore how neurotransmitters impact our ability to focus, the role they play in managing focus-related tasks and provide some lifestyle solutions to support focus.

 Key Neurotransmitters Involved in Focus